Pax Americana: Contemporary power

 In 1998, American political author, Charles A. Kupchan, described the world order "After Pax Americana" and the next year "The Life after Pax Americana".
 In 2003, he announced "The End of the American Era".
-In 2012, however, he projected: "America's military strength will remain as central to global stability in the years ahead as it has been in the past."
+In 2012, he projected: "America's military strength will remain as central to global stability in the years ahead as it has been in the past."